-As a definition, a Baby Boomer is someone who was born sometime between 1946 and 1964—which means that today’s oldest Boomers are entering their seventh decade, and the youngest are in their mid-fifty’s—which is where Dave and I are.
+As a definition, a Baby Boomer is someone who was born sometime between 1946 and 1964—which means that today’s oldest Boomers are entering their seventh decade, and the youngest are in their mid-fifty’s—which is where my husband Dave and I are.

 As the Family Caregiver Alliance (FCA) puts it, “The massive Baby Boomer generation is at prime caregiving age, and soon many will become care recipients themselves.”